Felon in Possession of a Firearm Laws in California - PC 29800

 California Penal Code Section 29800 – Felon With a Firearm

-Under California Penal Code Section 29800, the legal definition states it’s unlawful for any person who has a prior conviction for a felony offense, misdemeanor offense carrying a firearm restriction offense, or deemed a habitual drug user, to own possess, use, store, receive, sell, or even have a firearm in their care or custody.
+Under California Penal Code Section 29800, the legal definition states it’s unlawful for any person who has a prior conviction for a felony offense, misdemeanor offense carrying a firearm restriction, or deemed a habitual drug user, to own, possess, use, store, receive, sell, or even have a firearm in their care or custody.
 A felon is legally defined an individual who was convicted of a felony offense in any state, or even by any other government or country.
 You are also considered a felon if you were convicted under a federal law and the conviction of a similar offense under California law can result in felony punishment or were sentenced to a federal facility for more than 30 days, or received a fine of more that $1,000, or both.
-By law, a “habitual drug user” is anyone who is addict that is physically dependent on the drug.
+By law, a “habitual drug user” is anyone who is an addict that is physically dependent on a drug.
 Under California gun laws, a firearm is any device designed to be used as a weapon where a projectile can be expelled through the barrel by the force of an explosion.
 This includes revolvers, pistols, rifles, and shotguns.
 It’s important to make note that if a device qualifies as a firearm, it does not matter if it was loaded at the time of the offense.
 The misdemeanor convictions that qualify for prosecution under 29800 PC include violations of Penal Code Section 245, assault with a deadly weapon law; violations of California Penal Code Section 417, brandishing a weapon law, and some California sex crimes.
 In order to be convicted, the Los Angeles County prosecutor has to be able to prove, beyond any reasonable doubt, certain elements of the crime.
 These elements include:

 - You owned, purchased, possessed, or received a firearm.